deckhouse/deckhouse/modules/500-openvpn/docs/CONFIGURATION.md

   openvpnEnabled: "true"
 ```

+**Caution!** The admin panel always uses tunnelNetwork.
+Static addresses must be issued from it.
+If UDP openvpn server is enabled, tunnelNetwork and udpTunnelNetwork must be the same size.

 ## Authentication

 [user-authn](/{{ page.lang }}/documentation/v1/modules/150-user-authn/) module provides authentication by default.
 Also, externalAuthentication can be configured (see below).